BlockchainCommons/bc-envelope-cli-rust/docs/Overview.md

 ## Signatures

 Similar to how you can encrypt an envelope's subject, you can also cryptographically sign the subject by adding an assertion.
-Since signing uses public key cryptography, we first need a private/public key pair known as a PrivateKeyBase.
-This can be used to sign and decrypt messages encrypted with the corresponding public key
+Since signing uses public key cryptography, we first need a set of private and public keys that can be used for signing, verification, encryption, and decryption.

 ```
 envelope generate prvkeys

-│ ur:crypto-prvkey-base/hdcxhdvsaelylaaesfqdwzghfmsswfrlzsfgytbbnecpkshekstbhdwzrkktasknztkecycaotda
+│ ur:crypto-prvkeys/lftansgohdcxindkbyjtgtjetacylsbbbzlufnrduewpsawfwdleganehtcmdsdaylvdksoebwpstansgehdcxoxbadivdwzjofhdaiememeswdncacmbypfaysrtidphkrfpyqzfwbzhemdiebaktielgzmlf
 ```

 The above generation is random.
 If you wish to use a `seed` as your starting point:

 ```
 SEED=ur:seed/oyadgdmdeefejoaonnatcycefxjedrfyaspkiakionamgl
-PRVKEYS=`envelope generate prvkeys --seed $SEED`
+PRVKEYS=`envelope generate prvkeys $SEED`
 echo $PRVKEYS

-│ ur:crypto-prvkey-base/gdmdeefejoaonnatcycefxjedrfyaspkiawdioolhs
+│ ur:crypto-prvkeys/lftansgohdcxasfymwaxcpktaowpatotolckatgrhnceveasueskwereprcyfrmstpfgflaahnwltansgehdcxsftngernmnplghvectctjnctwzonotgopfosylmokphdessnzmldgodewphpsedsgewlmthh
 ```

-Of course, we'll also want to distribute the public key, so the signature can be verified:
+Of course, we'll also want to distribute the public keys, so the signature can be verified:

 ```
 PUBKEYS=`envelope generate pubkeys $PRVKEYS`